frie321984/secure-oauth2-oidc-workshop/intro-labs/README.md

   that are built upon this flow like the PKCE addition or OpenID Connect.
 * [Connecting a client app to GitHub API using OAuth 2.0](github-client)
-  This demo shows how the common predefined OAuth2 clients of spring security 5 can be used to quickly build clients for well known providers like GitHub, Google or Facebook.
+  This demo shows how the common predefined OAuth2 clients of Spring Security 6 can be used to quickly build clients for well known providers like GitHub, Google or Facebook.